christophe0606/FixedPointLean/docbuild/src/cic.md

   deriving Repr
 ```

-It is similar to what you can do in other programming languages.
+It is similar to what you can do in other programming languages (for instance with `C++` templates).

 As in `C`, you can create enumerations and unions.
 Lean 4 provides inductive types for this.
 Here are some examples: